RaySteak/rayfts/README.md

 # rayfts
 HTTP file transfer server for linux, with large file support for 32-bit systems.
-Created for personal use, designed to run on low-end hardware like the Raspberry Pi and handle parallel downloading/uploading on a single process and a single thread, and parallel directory zipping by running the default zip function on seperate threads (if the default zipping function is used, these threads will also each spawn a child process that runs **7zip**).
+Created for personal use, designed to run on low-end hardware like the Raspberry Pi and handle parallel downloading/uploading on a single process and a single thread, and parallel directory zipping by running the zip function on seperate threads (if the default zipping function is used, these threads will also each spawn a child process that runs **7zip**).

 ## Requirements:
-The server should compile on any linux system running a **gcc** version that supports the **C++17** standard.
+The server should compile on any linux system running a **gcc** version that supports the **C++17** standard and has the boost filesystem library installed.
 So far, compiling and running has been tested on Ubuntu and Raspberry OS 32-bit.
+Some functionalities, like directory zipping and the control page require additional programs (see the "Installation guide" section).
 ## Installation guide:
 - First, clone the repository in any empty directory of your choice (**note**: this is where files will be stored as well, so make sure it's on the storage drive you want):
 ```